 The cabinets in this unit are constructed on site at the Newmar production facility.
-Cherry cabinetry and cherry hardwood doors with cathedral style raised panels are standard throughout the unit.
-There are two decor options regarding the cabinetry.
+Cherry hardwood cabinetry with raised panel cathedral style doors are standard in some units.
+There are two decor options regarding this cabinetry.
 They are oak and frosted maple.
+Nevamar Impressions cabinetry is available only on floorplan 4570.
 All decors have brass door and drawer handles.
 These give the interior an added touch of class.

 Storage is an important factor to all RV owners.
 Keeping this in mind, the cabinetry is structured to provide as much storage as possible.
-In the bedroom on all models, the bed platform lifts for convenient storage.
-This platform is held open by pressurized struts to allow hands-free access.
+Adjustable pull out pantry boxes may be standard in the kitchen.
+In the bedroom, a 12 volt power assisted bed top lift may be installed to help access additional, convenient storage room under the bed platform.
+Once the bed platform is lifted, it is held open by pressurized struts to allow hands-free access.